Find out about the best way to include the cactus trend in your garden, for a spiky but beautiful aesthetic.

 What If Succulents Can’t Work In My Garden?

-Succulents and cacti are generally unsuitable for the UK winter, or a particularly wet summer, without help from you to protect them.
+Succulents and cacti are generally unsuitable for the UK winter, or an unusually wet summer, without help from you to protect them.

 If you want to add some beautiful plants to your garden that are more acclimated to the UK, there are lots of options available to you.